Skip to content

 intel = AssistantBot().process('Can you give me an idea for a book?')

-Advanced LLM Bot
+Advanced Bot

 When you create a bot it uses all the defaults of the dandy_settings.py file.